Brief Instructions

 Output the current state of Dr.Web ConfigD to the console.

-For example, to restart Dr.Web for UNIX Mail Servers (or start it, if it is not running) in GNU/Linux OS, use the following command:
+For example, to restart Dr.Web for UNIX Mail Servers (or start it, if it is not running) on GNU/Linux, use the following command:

 # /etc/init.d/drweb-configd restart

-How to Connect to the Centralized Protection Server
+How to Connect to a Centralized Protection Server

-1.Obtain the address of the centralized protection server and the file of its certificate from your anti-virus network administrator.
-You may also need additional parameters, such as an identifier and password for your workstation or identifiers of the main group and tariff group.
+1.Obtain a centralized protection server address and certificate file from your anti-virus network administrator.
+You may also need additional parameters, such as an identifier and a password for your workstation or identifiers of the main group and the tariff group.

-2.Use the esconnect command of the Dr.Web Ctl command-line tool provided with Dr.Web for UNIX Mail Servers.
+2.Use the esconnect command of the Dr.Web Ctl command-line tool bundled with Dr.Web for UNIX Mail Servers.

-For connection it is required to use the option --Certificate by specifying the path to the certificate file of the server.
-You can additionally enter the identifier of your host (the ID of your “workstation”, if we use the terminology used by the centralized protection server) and a password for authentication on the centralized protection server by using the --Login and --Password parameters.
-In this case, connection to the server will be established only if you specify a correct identifier-password pair.
-If the parameters are not specified, connection to the server will be established only if it is approved on the server (automatically or by the administrator of the anti-virus network, depending on the server settings).
+To establish a connection, you must use the --Certificate parameter by specifying a path to the certificate file of the server.
+You can additionally enter an identifier of your host (“station” in the terms of the centralized protection server) and a password for authentication on the server, if you know them, by using the --Login and --Password parameters.
+If these parameters are specified, connection to the server will be established only if you specify a correct identifier-password pair.
+If the parameters are not specified, connection to the server will be established only if it is approved for the server (automatically or by the administrator of the anti-virus network, depending on the server settings).

-Moreover, you can use the --Newbie option (connect as a new user).
-If this mode is allowed on the server, then after this connection is approved, the server automatically generates a unique identifier/password pair, which will be further used for connection of this agent to the server.
+Moreover, you can use the --Newbie parameter (connect as a new user).
+If this mode is allowed on the server, after this connection is approved, the server automatically generates a unique identifier-password pair for this host, which will be further used to connect it to the server.

 In this mode the centralized protection server generates a new account for the host even if this host already has another account on the server.

-A standard example of the command instructing Dr.Web for UNIX Mail Servers to connect to the centralized protection server:
+A standard example of the command to connect Dr.Web for UNIX Mail Servers to the centralized protection server:

-# drweb-ctl esconnect <server address> --Certificate <path to the certificate file>
+# drweb-ctl esconnect <server address> --Certificate <path to the server certificate file>

-After establishing a connection to the centralized protection server, Dr.Web for UNIX Mail Servers will operate in the centralized protection mode or in the mobile mode, depending on the permissions set on the server and the value of the MobileMode configuration parameter of the Dr.Web ES Agent component.
-To allow unconditional use of the mobile mode, set the parameter value to On.
+After establishing a connection to the centralized protection server, Dr.Web for UNIX Mail Servers will operate in the centralized protection mode or in the mobile mode, depending on permissions set on the server and the value of the MobileMode configuration parameter of the Dr.Web ES Agent component.
+To force the mobile mode, set the parameter value to On.
 For operation in the centralized protection mode, set the parameter value to Off.

-A standard example of the command instructing Dr.Web for UNIX Mail Servers that is connected to the centralized protection server to switch to the mobile mode is as follows:
+A standard example of the command to switch Dr.Web for UNIX Mail Servers, which is connected to the centralized protection server, to the mobile mode is as follows:

 # drweb-ctl cfset ESAgent.MobileMode On

-If the centralized protection server does not support or does not allow to use the mobile mode, adjusting the MobileMode parameter cannot switch operation of Dr.Web for UNIX Mail Servers to the mobile mode.
+If the centralized protection server in use does not support or does not allow the mobile mode, changing the MobileMode parameter value will not switch Dr.Web for UNIX Mail Servers to the mobile mode.

-How to Disconnect From the Centralized Protection Server
+How to Disconnect From a Centralized Protection Server

-To disconnect Dr.Web for UNIX Mail Servers from the centralized protection server and switch its operation into standalone mode, use the esdisconnect command of the Dr.Web Ctl command-line tool provided in Dr.Web for UNIX Mail Servers:
+To disconnect Dr.Web for UNIX Mail Servers from the centralized protection server and switch to the standalone mode, use the esdisconnect command of the Dr.Web Ctl command-line tool bundled with Dr.Web for UNIX Mail Servers:

 # drweb-ctl esdisconnect

-To use Dr.Web for UNIX Mail Servers in standalone mode, a valid license key file is required.
-Otherwise, anti-virus functions of Dr.Web for UNIX Mail Servers will be blocked after the operation is switched to standalone mode.
+To use Dr.Web for UNIX Mail Servers in the standalone mode, a valid license key file is required.
+Otherwise, anti-virus functions of Dr.Web for UNIX Mail Servers will be blocked after switching to the standalone mode.

 How to Activate Dr.Web for UNIX Mail Servers

-2.At the email address that you specified during the registration you will receive an archive containing a valid license key file (you can also download this archive directly from the website after you have finished the registration).
+2.You will receive an archive containing a valid license key file at the email address that you specified during the registration (you can also download this archive directly from the website after you have finished the registration).

 How to Upgrade Dr.Web for UNIX Mail Servers